aityahiaM/jhotdraw/README.md

 [![Java CI with Maven](https://github.com/wumpz/jhotdraw/actions/workflows/maven.yml/badge.svg)](https://github.com/wumpz/jhotdraw/actions/workflows/maven.yml)

+JHotDraw is a Java-based graphics library that allows developers to create and manipulate graphical objects such as shapes, figures, and diagrams.
+The library has been in development since the mid-1990s and has been used in a variety of applications including drawing programs, diagram editors, and UML tools.

 ## News

 > **ATTENTION**: Due to the refactoring in 10.0-SNAPSHOT this version breaks API of JHotdraw.
 Some adaptions are needed, e.g.: attributes now using `attr()`, ...

+## Changes
+The recent update to JHotDraw includes several significant changes aimed at improving the library's performance, reliability, and maintainability.
+Here are some more details on the changes:

 * heavy restructuring of classes and interfaces and cleanup
   * complete attribute handling of Figure moved in class Attributes, access over **attr()**